 - To Whom It May Concern

-- Double check the details: Make sure you have addressed your letter to the right person, you’ve used the correct job title and there are no spelling mistakes.
+- Proofread: Double check all the spelling, that you’ve addressed it to the right person and you’ve used the correct job title.

-- Proofread: Double-check everything and then get someone else to proofread it for you.
+- Double check: Even better, get someone else to proofread it for you.